What is a Travel Agent?

 What does a Travel Agent do?

-Agents work with computers or call airlines, cruise lines, resorts, and rental companies in order to secure travel arrangements for their customers.
-They research information on their client's travel plans and relay important information including weather conditions, travel advisories and required documents for their destination.
-Safety is also a factor in international travel, so travel agents keep abreast of the latest news, ensuring that each planned destination is safe for their customers.
+Travel agents use computers for most of their work, but will also call airlines, cruise lines, resorts, and rental companies directly in order to secure travel arrangements for their customers.
+They research information on where their clients are wanting to go, and relay important information including weather conditions, travel advisories, and required documents for their destination.
+Safety is also a factor in international travel, so travel agents keep abreast of the latest news, ensuring that each planned destination is safe.

 What is the workplace of a Travel Agent like?

 Travel agents work indoors in an office or from home, year-round.
 They spend long hours in front of a computer or on the telephone, making travel arrangements and researching travel destinations for their clients.